plugorgau/plug-services/README.md

 ` ansible-playbook site.yml -i inventory --check `

+**Please note**: Currently the initial Ansible run will fail due to the EFS Backups vol not being mounted.
+Do a run, then follow post-deployment items, then do a second run.

 ### Post-deployment items:

 After first boot + first run, there are a few necessary tasks.